Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Composition of the SPC

 The SPC is composed of 8 voting members and 5 non-voting, ex-officio members.
-SPC Committee Members are full-time KHSC-KansasCOM employees and students.
+SPC Committee Members are full-time KHSU-KansasCOM employees and students.
 SPC members are appointed by the Dean/Chief Academic Officer.

 The composition of the voting members of the SPC is as follows: